 Profiles in Science, at the National Library of Medicine, featuring the papers of great 20th century scientists.
 The first scientist featured here was Oswald Avery, who was the first to show that DNA is the chemical of heredity.
 The second was Joshua Lederberg, who made pioneering discoveries in bacterial genetics.
-The complete set (as of October 2012, in alphabetical order within each section)...
+Individuals are honored for work in Biomedical Research, Health & Medicine, and Fostering Science & Health.
+The complete set of profiles of individuals (as of August 2016, in alphabetical order)...

-* Biomedical Research: Christian B Anfinsen, Oswald T Avery, Julius Axelrod, Paul Berg, Francis Crick, Rosalind Franklin, Donald S Fredrickson, Michael Heidelberger, Adrian Kantrowitz, Arthur Kornberg, Joshua Lederberg, Salvador E Luria, Barbara McClintock, Victor A. McKusick, Daniel Nathans, Marshall W Nirenberg, Linus Pauling, Martin Rodbell, Florence R Sabin, Maxine Singer, Sol Spiegelman, Albert Szent-Gyorgyi, Harold Varmus.
+* Christian B Anfinsen, Virginia Apgar, Oswald T Avery, Julius Axelrod, Paul Berg, Francis Crick, Michael E DeBakey, Clarence Dennis, John E. Fogarty, Rosalind Franklin, Donald S Fredrickson, Edward D Freis, Mike Gorman, Alan Gregg, Michael Heidelberger, Adrian Kantrowitz, C Everett Koop, Arthur Kornberg, Mary Lasker, Joshua Lederberg, Salvador E Luria, Barbara McClintock, Victor A. McKusick, Daniel Nathans, Marshall W Nirenberg, William Osler, Linus Pauling, Martin Rodbell, Florence R Sabin, Wilbur A Sawyer, Maxine Singer, Fred L Soper, Sol Spiegelman, Henry Swan, Albert Szent-Gyorgyi, Harold Varmus.

 Books.
 It used to be common to publish compilations of classic papers.
 The books contain papers, either complete or abridged, usually with commentary.
 Here are some that I have, all of which are available in the UCB library.
 Some may have a more recent edition than the one I list.
 (Sometimes you see books such as these in used book stores, or book exchanges, such as that at the El Cerrito recycling center.)